oi-analytics/oi-analytics.github.io/about.md

 </ul>

-We are always interested in speaking with like-minded individuals with an interest in shaping the future of climate risk analysis for infrastructure systems.
+We are always interested in speaking with like-minded individuals with an interest in developing cutting-edge infrastructure systems analytics.
 If you think that you would be a good fit at OIA, please get in touch by <a href="mailto:enquiries@oi-analytics.com">contacting us here</a>.